AnushDeCosta/Python-Budget-and-Vote-Analysis/README.md

     Greatest Decrease in Profits: Feb-14 ($-1825558)

 ## PyPoll Analysis
 Similar to the first segment, the second segment of the exercise involved scripting a Python program named main.py for PyPoll, aimed at election analysis.
-The script reads the election_data.csv file, containing election results, and processes the data to calculate the total votes, the names and vote counts for each candidate, and the percentage of votes each candidate received.
+The script reads the election_data.csv file, containing election results, and processes the data to calculate the total votes, the names and vote count for each candidate, and the percentage of votes each candidate received.
 The results were printed in the terminal and also saved to a text file.
-The candidate with the most votes was declared as the winner.
+The candidate with the most votes was declared the winner.
 The final outcome was crafted to resemble the following:

     Election Results
     -------------------------